ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 `run_ss3sim` then calls the `change` functions.
 You can control what the `change` functions do through a series of plain-text case files.
 For example, the case ID `D1` corresponds to the case files `lcomp1`, `agecomp1`, and `index1`, as described in the table.
-You could also use the `change` functions directly as part of your own simulation structure.
+You can also use the `change` functions directly as part of your own simulation structure.

 ----------------------------------------------------------------
 Function name          Description